-Set command sends to the phone a password which is necessary before it can be operated (SIM PIN, SIM PUK, etc.).
-If no PIN request is pending, no action is taken by the phone.
+Set command sends to the phone a password which is necessary before it can be operated (SIM Card PIN Code, SIM PUK, etc.).
+If no password request is pending, no action is taken by the phone.

-If the PIN required is SIM PUK or SIM PUK2, the second pin is required.
-This second pin, <newpin>, is used to replace the old pin in the SIM.

-Both <pin> and <newpin> should be of string type enclosed by ""; for example,"1234".
+- If the password required is SIM PUK, then <newpin> is required, where <newpin> is the new SIM Card PIN to replace the old SIM Card PIN. - If the password required is SIM PUK2, then <newpin> is required, where <newpin> is the new SIM Card PIN2 to replace the old SIM Card PIN2 - Both both both both both constant and constant should be of string type enclosed by ""; for example,"1234".